 With over 673 million food deliveries made in the year ending February 2018, it’s no wonder major food delivery providers have become more popular.
 It equates to roughly every person in England ordering 10 takeaways a year.

-Deliveroo, Just Eat and UberEats are regarded as having the biggest market share in the industry.
+Just Eat has the biggest market share in the industry (estimated at 40% of the online food delivery segment) and is closely followed by UberEats and Deliveroo.
 Offering restaurants and takeaways the opportunity to have their food delivered in return for a percentage commission on an order, they are often the first point of call when considering a delivery firm.
 With well-known apps and an online presence already established, customers can easily order their food in a relatively seamless journey.

 As an independent restaurant or takeaway, one of the benefits of using these larger delivery businesses is their sheer scale and reach.
 If you’ve previously only attracted local custom, a delivery partner could allow you to reach a whole new customer base from further afield without any extra marketing effort.